Skip to main content

 Dangers of Texting and Driving Essay

 The dangers of texting and driving are undeniably real.
-Every day, innocent people die or suffer injuries in road traffic accidents resulting from someone being distracted by glancing at their phone.
+Every day, innocent people die or suffer injuries in road traffic accidents resulting from someone being distracted by cell phone usage.
 Texting and driving is a serious problem that needs to be solved.

 Why is Texting While Driving Dangerous?

 There are a few reasons why texting and driving are so dangerous.
-First, when you're distracted by your phone, you're not paying attention to the road.
+First, a distracted driver isn't paying attention to the road.
 You're not watching for other cars or pedestrians, and you're unable to react quickly if something unexpected happens.

 Second, text messaging requires you to take your hands off the wheel.
 Doing so means that you're not in control of the car, and if something happens, you won't be able to stop or steer quickly enough to avoid an accident.